Kamva/wordpress-contacts-plugin/mailin/readme.txt

 * Update sender setting.

 = 2.3.0 =
-* Updated sendinblue api into v2.0.
+* Updated Kamva api into v2.0.
 Please use the Access Key of API 2.0 in setting of plugin after update plugin.

 = 2.2.5 =